jsjoeio/100-days-twilio-twitter/logs.md

 Another day working in @figmadesign - I made a sweet prototype (gif in thread).
 Building wireframes and UI is getting me excited! 🕺

 Also completed all React/Redux challenges on @freecodecamo and submitted 2nd PR to @gatsbyjs 😋
+### Day 31: 8/5/2018
+😮 Moment of truth.
+I had to update git credentials in my twilio-twitter app so hoping this fix worked!

+📅 Also had a weird timezone bug I think I fixed.
+Let's hope it all worked!

+😄 More coding later today too!
+Will share in thread